DurveshChavan/image_recognizer_AI/README.md

 ## 🚀 Deployment

 ### Render.com Deployment (Production)
-Your app is already deployed on Render.com at: `https://yolov10-backend.onrender.com`
+This app is already deployed on Render.com at: `https://yolov10-backend.onrender.com`

 For new deployments:
 1. **Go to [render.com](https://render.com)**